BondAnthony/nodetester/resources/readme.md

     "status": "online"
 }
 ```
 Currently two different routes have been defined.
-Additional routes and json files can be added for what ever needs require.
+Additional routes and json files can be added.